crescent-network/crescent/x/liquidity/spec/README.md

 ## Abstract

-This document specifies the liquidity module of the Crescent blockchain that serves orderbook-based AMM (Automated Market Makers).
+This document specifies the liquidity module of the blockchain that serves orderbook-based AMM (Automated Market Makers).

 The module enables you to create a liquidity pool with a pair of coins, deposit reserve coins into the pool to provide liquidity, request withdrawal from the pool, and trade coins.
 ## Contents